AudioKit/AudioKitSynthOne/AudioKitSynthOne/Tunings/README.md

 ### Common Microtonal Feature Requests
 * Add Scala support.
 AudioKit does have Scala file support, but we have not implemented file import/management in Synth One.
 Would love someone to implement this.
 * Add MPE support.
 AudioKit implements the math to map an arbitrary frequency to a 12et note number plus pitch bend (search for "etNNPitchBend").
-Next steps are to implement an MPE MIDI mode/configuration, local off, etc.
+Next steps are to implement an MPE MIDI mode/configuration, local off, etc.  This will have to play nice with the more general request of implementing MIDI Out.
 * Keyboard mappings.
 Synth One has a "linear" keyboard, and has no metadata of the current scale.
 There are requests to provide linear keyboard mappings, but these requests cannot be generalized without metadata.